 Life skills classes for adolescent girls met 3 hours per day, 5 mornings per week.
 The classes covered:

 Habiba, a 13-year-old student in the program who had to drop out of school after third grade due to the 2017 conflict, dreams of being as educated as her teacher.
 She also reported learning how to communicate better with people.

 “If different societies live together peacefully and have good relationships, we will be able to solve every problem with better solutions and we can learn from each other’s culture and language,” Habiba said.

-Along with our partner, Women for Women International will continue to encourage Rohingya women and girls to further their education, and to challenge existing social norms that prevent them from doing so.
+Alongside our partner, we will continue to encourage Rohingya women and girls to further their education, and to challenge existing social norms that prevent them from doing so.

-Your donation will help provide Ukrainian war survivors a safe space for rehabilitation as well as medical care that includes psychological and gynecological consultations with doctors.
+Your donation will help provide women survivors of war a safe space for rehabilitation as well as medical care that includes psychological and gynecological consultations with doctors.